 - Quit comparing.

-One of the reasons for the anxiety and depression problems is that many of these social networks are comparing themselves to others.
+One of the reasons for the anxiety and depression problems is that social media promotes a sense of competition amongst users.
 Remember, what you see isn’t always reality.
 It is a picture of what other people want you to believe about them and their lives.
 Quit comparing.

 - Limit negative information.